Living With Incontinence

 Before you go out, think about the day ahead of you.
 A little foresight can make living with urinary incontinence less stressful.

-- Plan ahead and plan accordingly.
-The simplest planning can make living with urinary incontinence easier and less stressful.
-If you know, for instance, that the stair-climbing machine at your gym makes you leak, try something else.
-If you know you always shop longer than you plan to, consider one of the many urinary incontinence products, such as panty liners or pads, to help avoid embarrassing situations.
+For instance, if the stair-climbing machine at your gym makes you leak, try the bicycle instead.
+If you know you always shop longer than you plan to, consider one of the many urinary incontinence products, such as panty liners or pads.

 Know where the bathrooms are when you are out and about, and try go as often as possible.

 It sounds simple, but it might be all you need to make an improvement.
 Try to limit your daily liquids to around 7 glasses per day.
 You don’t want to get dehydrated, though.
 And you do get water from foods, like fruits and vegetables.
 So start to cut back on how much you drink and see how you do.
 Your doctor can also suggest how much is enough.